Getting Started

 need to include these flags explicitly.
 If you get errors about undefined C++14

-names (such as std::is_final
+names (such as std::is_final), check for this.

 Building Kythe